HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

 Dehumidifier placement for bedrooms

 One of the most important reasons for maintaining the correct humidity levels in your bedroom is your health.
-Having proper humidity levels will help you sleep better and will reduce the amount of allergens present in the air.
+Having proper humidity levels will help you sleep better and will reduce the number of allergens present in the air.

 Bedrooms are not usually prone to high humidity.
 However, leaky windows can change all that.